LukaGiorgadze/bloXroute/README.md

 This is a multi-threaded client-server Event-Driven Architecture application that allows clients to communicate with a server using an external queue.
 Clients can be configured either from a command line or from a file and can read data from a command line.

-Clients can send requests to the server to add an item, remove an item, get a single item or all items from the data structure.
+Clients can send requests to the server to add an item, remove an item, get a single item or all items from the server.
 Items are in the form of a string and consist of a key and a value.

 The server has data structure(s) that holds the data in memory while keeping the order of items as they were added.
-The data structure used is an LinkedList.
+The data structure used is a LinkedList.
 The get function returns items in the order they were added.
-If an item is removed, it is no longer returned in get.
+If an item is removed, it is no longer returned in get requests.

 Clients can be added or removed without interfering with the server or other clients.